Introduction to Thermal Metal Spraying

 Specifications and Standards

-There will be various specifications and standards used for the thermally sprayed coating.
+Various specifications and standards will be used for the thermally sprayed coating.

 These documents will generally detail:

-• The type of wire (zinc or aluminium or an alloy of)
+2. The type of wire (zinc, aluminium, or an alloy of).

-• Application of sealer coat / top coats
+8. Application of sealer coat / top coats.

 The contractor and coating inspectors should be fully conversant with the specification and standards.